mozilla-services/merino-py/docs/adr/0003-test-containers.md

 will be more accessible for developers and will reduce bugs found between Merino and third-party integrations.

+Testcontainers is a widely adopted container-based test platform that supports a wide range of programming languages including Python and Rust, which are popular at Mozilla and there is indication that Testcontainers would have applicability across services in PXI.
-There is reasonable belief that Testcontainers would have applicability accross services in PXI, and given the success of Rapid Release and other experiments in Merino, it's a good candidate to use in Merino first as a pilot test.
-Should we find any issues or unsoundness about it, we can always revert the decision in future.
+Given the success of Rapid Release and other experiments in Merino, it's a good candidate to use in Merino first as a pilot test.
+Should we find any issues or unsoundness about it, we can always revert the decision in the future.

 ## Pros and Cons of the Options